sodafoundation/api/CONTRIBUTING.md

 ## Getting started

-- Fork the repository on GitHub
+- Fork the repository on GitHub.
-- Read the README.md for project information and build instructions
+- Read the README.md and INSTALL.md for project information and build instructions.

+## Contribution Workflow

+### Code style

+The coding style suggested by the Golang community is used in opensds.
+See the [doc](https://github.com/golang/go/wiki/CodeReviewComments) for more details.

+Please follow this style to make opensds easy to review, maintain and develop.

+### Report issues

+A great way to contribute to the project is to send a detailed report when you encounter an issue.
+We always appreciate a well-written, thorough bug report, and will thank you for it!

+When reporting issues, refer to this format:

+- What version of env (opensds, os, golang etc) are you using?
+- Is this a BUG REPORT or FEATURE REQUEST?
+- What happened?
+- What you expected to happen?
+- How to reproduce it?(as minimally and precisely as possible)

+### Propose blueprints

 - Raise your idea as an [issues](https://github.com/opensds/opensds/issues)
 - After reaching consensus in the issue discussion, complete the development on the forked repo and submit a PR.
   Here are the [PRs](https://github.com/opensds/opensds/pulls?q=is%3Apr+is%3Aclosed) that are already closed.